varjagg/varjagg.github.io/_posts/2015-08-14-debug-threads-with-procfs.md

 The application is structured around a central SYSV message queue, where a state machine dispatches the messages and notifies the subscribed functional modules.
 Some of the modules are separate threads, but a number of simpler tasks are executed directly in the dispatcher thread.

-Looking at the dispatcher process first reveals it is blocked in `do_msgsnd()`: the kernel call for sending SysV IPC message:
+Looking at the one of the threads reveals it is blocked in `do_msgsnd()`: the kernel call for sending SysV IPC message:

 ```
  # cat /proc/306/task/311/wchan